ghoomfrog/silili/vocabulary.md

 *ki ki ki* can be written as *kkk* for short.

+You can use these types of words as nouns and adjectives.

 > **Note** Don't forget that you can make up your own interjections and onomatopoeias!
 <br>